 Omega-3 fatty acids (which is anti-inflammatory),

-Collagen peptides, magnesium, or turmeric, and maybe zinc can support the recovery period of surgery as well, thus you will be able to return to lift heavier weights sooner after the shoulder arthroscopy.
+Collagen peptides, magnesium, turmeric, and maybe zinc can support the recovery period of surgery as well, thus you will be able to return to lifting heavier weights sooner after the shoulder arthroscopy.

 Final Summary: Time is the Key